-Local business will be Fernhill's first point of call to supply goods and services for events, whether meat from the local butcher, bread from the bake house, or drinks from the bottle shop, the aim is to source supplies as locally as possible.
-The intention is to also source local contractors where possible for services such as catering, cleaning, security, transport and other requirements as appropriate.
-Part of Fernhill's long-term success will be strong relationships with local services and suppliers, and Fernhill aims to foster a real sense of mutual benefit and community spirit.
+Local business will be Fernhill's first point of call to supply goods and services for events, whether meat from the local butcher, bread from the bakehouse, or drinks from the bottleshop, the aim is to source supplies as locally as possible.
+It is our intention to also source local contractors where possible for services such as catering, cleaning, security, transport and other requirements as appropriate.
+We believe part of Fernhill's long-term success will be strong relationships with local services and suppliers, and we aim to foster a real sense of mutual benefit and community spirit.